-- Have the employee or contractor complete a Background Information Disclosure (BID) form, F82064 (PDF, 30 KB).
-Keep this completed BID on file.
+- Have the employee or contractor complete a Background Information Disclosure (BID), F-82064.

-- Submit the DJ-LE-250 or DJ-LE-250A with appropriate fee, payable to "Department of Justice" and a self-addressed stamped envelope to:
+Mark "Caregiver-General" under Request Purpose.
+Mail completed form along with appropriate fee payable to "Department of Justice" and self-addressed stamped envelope to:

 Crime Information Bureau